Skip to content

 Rough size: ~3–5 focused dev-weeks in the minimal (laptop + one home node) topology.

-Everything that isn't on the personal critical path, per the architecture doc's own scoping:
+Everything that isn't on the personal critical path, per the architecture doc's own scoping.
+(The full multi-node Swarm and Daz3D support are themselves later milestones, not part of the near-term four — see the roadmap.)

-• Acquisition tooling (LLM URL extraction, image-drag, HTML→Markdown) — §15.
+• Acquisition tooling (LLM URL extraction, image-drag, HTML→Markdown) — [[acquisition-tooling#overview]].
 Explicitly deferred until after the tutorial web viewer; manual entry suffices meanwhile.
-(HTML→Markdown and image-drag are cheap enough to slip into Milestone A if convenient.)
+(HTML→Markdown and image-drag are cheap enough to slip into LocalEdit if convenient.)

-• Reference-image richness (redaction, tag/semantic search, sketch slideshow, drawing critique) — §13.6.
+• Reference-image richness (redaction, tag/semantic search, sketch slideshow, drawing critique) — [[plugins#refimages-plugin]].

-• Daz3D, 3D objects, dedup review UI, access-control grammar, multi-user auth propagation, web for non-tutorial types.
+• 3D objects, dedup review UI, access-control grammar, multi-user auth propagation, web for non-tutorial types.

-• Native end-user installers + auto-update — Briefcase-built installers with declarative file association / icon / AUMID, MSIX later, and self-update against a public release oracle (§16.8/§16.9). uv tool install covers the author's own machines until then; the file-association mechanics are proven earlier by the Pre-work spike, but packaging-for-distribution and update delivery (incl. code-signing/notarization) wait.
+• Auto-update (the installers themselves landed in #206, [[appendices.briefcase-packaging#status]]) — Briefcase-built installers with declarative file association / icon / AUMID, MSIX later, and self-update against a public release oracle ([[packaging-deployment#app-identity]]/[[packaging-deployment#auto-update]]). uv tool install covers the author's own machines regardless; the file-association mechanics are proven earlier by the Pre-work spike, but release delivery — a published artifact (#208), update delivery, and code-signing/notarization — still waits.

 Sequencing gates (decide-before-you-start)

-• Before A2: enough of the tutorial + ref-image field lists to render them (the generic editor needs nothing).
+• Before LocalEdit2: enough of the tutorial + ref-image field lists to render them (the generic editor needs nothing).

-• Before the dock manager + mixed QML/QWidgets UI is adopted, at the first slice with a browser+viewer dock shell (currently B4): the pyqtads + QML integration spike (pre-work, issue #4) — confirms a QML dock detaches/re-docks and coexists with QWidgets docks on current versions.
+• Before the dock manager + mixed QML/QWidgets UI is adopted: the pyqtads + QML integration spike (pre-work, issue #4) — confirms a QML dock detaches/re-docks and coexists with QWidgets docks on current versions.
+Done; the dock-manager half is already adopted — the QtAds document-dock shell landed with the LocalEdit2.0 tracer (#20, [[plugins#dock-shell]]) — while the first QML dock is still ahead.

-• Before B (serving NAS content): no glibc gate — the node runs on capable hardware with the TS-230 mounted via SMB (§16.4).
-The glibc canary findings (§16.5) are kept as a reference if direct QNAP deployment is ever reconsidered.
+• Before WatchTutorial (serving NAS content): no glibc gate — the node runs on capable hardware with the TS-230 mounted via SMB ([[packaging-deployment#ts230-as-nas]]).
+The glibc canary findings ([[packaging-deployment#glibc-canary]]) are kept as a reference if direct QNAP deployment is ever reconsidered.

-• Before B web work: a short FastAPI/HTMX/Pico spike, since it's a new stack — answer "can I build the follow-mode page the way I need?", keep the lesson, discard the toy.
+• Before WatchTutorial web work: a short FastAPI/HTMX/Pico spike, since it's a new stack — answer "can I build the follow-mode page the way I need?", keep the lesson, discard the toy.

-• Before C: nothing new architecturally — it reuses §7's reconcile, scoped to two parties.
+• Before Borrowing: nothing new architecturally — it reuses [[sync#overview]]'s reconcile, scoped to two parties.

 Honest caveats